Multiple Hankel matrix rank minimization for audio inpainting: Block processing

 \section{Block processing}

 The original IPMS audio declipping method \cite{Sasaki2018:Declipping.multiple.matrix.rank.minimization} was designed to process the signal by short, overlapping windows.
-To avoid breaking the AR signal assumption, rectangular analysis window is used by the authors; commonly used non-rectangular windows would lead to weakening the assumption of the deterministic part of \eqref{eq:AR_process}.
-However, in the signal synthesis (i.e., after a~processed block is restored) the authors \emph{replace} the overlapping samples with the currently processed block.
+To avoid breaking the AR signal assumption, the rectangular analysis window is used by the authors; commonly used non-rectangular windows would lead to weakening the assumption of the deterministic part of \eqref{eq:AR_process}.
+However, in the signal synthesis (i.e., after a~processed block has been restored) the authors \emph{replace} the overlapping samples with the currently processed block.
 This may lead to waveform discontinuities in the transitions between blocks, which may cause undesirable artifacts.

-To cope with this issue, we propose two approaches for smoothing out the block transitions.
+To cope with this issue, we propose two approaches to smoothing out the block transitions.
 The first approach utilizes crossfading---a commonly-known technique to smoothly progress from one signal segment to another \cite{ZaviskaRajmicMokry2022:Declipping.crossfading}.
-The exploited crossfading function was based on the squared sine wave where $K$ represents the length of the crossfaded section.
+The exploited crossfading function is based on the squared sine wave where $K$ represents the length of the crossfaded section.

 The second approach is based on the standard synthesis overlap-add (OLA) technique.
 A~rectangular window is still used for analysis; however, for the signal synthesis a~smooth window is used.
 The currently processed block is weighted by the synthesis window and added to the already-processed part of the signal.
 This ensures smooth blending of the currently processed block into the rest of the signal without discontinuities.
 For this application we chose the Hann window, which satisfies the important partition-of-unity property in the case of a~75\% overlap.